 Just over 15,000 people call Sparta home today.
-It is pleasant to people-watch and sip a Freddo cappuccino or two in the main square.
+It is pleasant to people-watch and enjoy a Greek coffee or two in the main square.
 If you want to sample local cuisine, stop by Κεχριμπάρι (“Amber”) or Kapari for dinner.

 The ruins of ¨Ancient Sparta¨ are worth a quick walkthrough.
 Look out for the former Acropolis and amphitheatre – two of the only well-preserved buildings.

 From here, continue on to the ancient city of Mystras.
 The old city is UNESCO protected and dates back to the 13th century.